 Start an Application Service Provisioning Business in Dubai

 Dubai's ICT sector is expanding at pace, and application service provisioning sits at the heart of the region's digital transformation agenda.
 As businesses across the Gulf, Africa, and South Asia accelerate their shift to cloud-based and outsourced software solutions, the demand for reliable application service providers has never been stronger.
-This guide explains how to licence and launch an application service provisioning business under activity code 6311.03 at Dubai South Business Hub Free Zone, covering costs, compliance, and the market opportunity.
+This guide explains how to license and launch an application service provisioning business under activity code 6311.03 at Dubai South Business Hub Free Zone, covering costs, compliance, and the market opportunity.

 Key Stats at a Glance